kubewarden/kubewarden.io/content/blog/2024/kubewarden-1-10-release.md

 - 5 of "pod-privileged"
 - 2 of "go-wasi-template" (a 20MB policy, WASI being experimental)
 - 1 Rego policy
-- 1 normal Rust policy
+- 1 ordinary Rust policy

 The policy-server was configured with one worker to start, progressing to eight.
 For each worker value, 10 samplings were taken.